OPEN UNTIL FILLED. APPLY IMMEDIATELY!

 Equivalent to completion of a four year degree from an accredited college or university in business, real estate or a related field is required for all levels.

-The Calaveras County Office of the Assessor is seeking three (3) Appraisers to join their team.
-Our Assessor would like to fill these vacancies with an entry-level Appraiser I, a journey-level Appraiser II and an advanced-level Appraiser III.
+The Calaveras County Office of the Assessor is seeking an Appraiser to join their team.
 Appraisers with experience are encouraged to apply.
-All of these positions are full time and with a work schedule of 7:30 am to 4:00 pm. and comes with an excellent benefits package, including medical, dental, vision, a CalPERS pension and much more.
+This position is full time and with a work schedule of 7:30 am to 4:00 pm. and comes with an excellent benefits package, including medical, dental, vision, a CalPERS pension and much more.

 This is a flexibly staffed, three part series.
 Incumbents will be expected to perform increasingly complex duties, requiring specialized knowledge of appraisal methodology as it relates to valuing property for property tax purposes.
 Incumbents are expected to possess technical knowledge as it relates to applicable computer technology and pertinent Revenue and Taxation Codes.
 All incumbents will be expected to perform tasks necessary to appraise real or personal property, as assigned.
 This will include field inspections to measure and inventory property, interviewing real estate professionals, secure and analyze data for the appraisal of real and personal property, inputting data into the County’s Automated Property Tax System, defending value conclusions in appeal hearings, maintain cooperative relationships with those contacted during the course of work, and such other duties as may be assigned.
 Mileage reimbursement is available for off-site trainings.
 These positions require field visits and inspections of property, as well as office work.